David Joseph Watson

-David Joseph Watson (died September 15, 1948) was a member of the United States Navy who was executed by the U.S. government for a murder committed on the high seas (a federal offense).
+David Joseph Watson (September 23, 1923 – September 15, 1948) was a member of the United States Navy who was executed by the U.S. government for a murder committed on the high seas (a federal offense).
 Watson was convicted of the murder of Benjamin Leroy Hobbs, a fellow seaman, aboard a U.S. naval ship that was docked in Florida.
-After two trials, Watson was executed in Florida's electric chair, since, at the time, federal death row inmates were executed in the state where they committed their offense, by the primary method of execution prescribed in that state.
-Watson was the third inmate executed on a federal death warrant under President Harry S. Truman, as well as the second executed in Florida.
+After two trials, Watson was executed in Florida's electric chair since, at the time, federal death row inmates were executed by the primary method of execution prescribed in the state where they committed their offense.
+Watson was the third inmate executed on a federal death warrant under President Harry S. Truman, as well as the second executed in Florida, after James Alderman in 1929.

 Background and murder

-Newspaper accounts described Watson as a Black American "navy cook" who was "short, stocky, and powerfully built," with an "above average" education.
-He was a native of Norfolk, Virginia, who spent some time in the Virginia Manual Labor School, a reform school in Petersburg, Virginia, when he was a teenager.
-His victim, Benjamin Leroy Hobbs, was from Nebo, North Carolina and lived with his impoverished widowed mother.
+Newspaper accounts described David Watson as a Black American "navy cook" who was "short, stocky, and powerfully built," with an "above average" education.
+He was a native of Portsmouth and Norfolk, Virginia, who spent some time in the Virginia Manual Labor School, a reform school in Petersburg, Virginia, when he was a teenager.
+His victim, 19-year-old Benjamin Leroy Hobbs, was from Nebo, North Carolina and lived with his impoverished widowed mother.
 Hobbs was five days away from being honorably discharged, after which he planned to move in with his mother to help her with the family farm.

-In the early morning hours of July 25, 1946, in Key West, Florida, David Watson murdered Hobbs, a 19-year-old seaman.
-The two were aboard the USS Stribling, a naval ship, at the time of the murder; Hobbs' body was found in the ship's gun turret the next day.
+In the early morning hours of July 25, 1946, near Key West in Florida, Watson murdered Hobbs.
+The two were aboard the USS Stribling, a naval ship, at the time of the murder; Hobbs' body was found in one of the ship's gun turrets the next day.
 Two days after the murder, authorities placed Watson in naval custody as he was the prime suspect in the murder.
 For two weeks, authorities carried out a "highly secret" manhunt to confirm the identity of the killer, monitoring Watson's shipmates as well to detect their movements and eliminate other suspects.
-Finally, after two weeks of searching and twelve days of keeping Watson in custody, the FBI and the office of naval intelligence extracted an oral confession from Watson.
+After two weeks of searching and twelve days of keeping Watson in custody, the FBI and the office of naval intelligence extracted an oral confession from Watson.
 Watson confessed to committing the murder alone.
-His motive was sexual assault; he had attempted to sexually attack Hobbs in his bunk, but when Hobbs fought back, Watson decided to kill him to avoid detection and consequences for the sexual attack.
+His primary motive was sexual assault; he had attempted to sexually attack Hobbs in his bunk, but when Hobbs fought back, Watson decided to kill him to avoid detection and consequences for the sexual attack.
 After the attempted sexual assault, Watson bludgeoned and strangled Hobbs to death.
+Watson also robbed Hobbs of $1.78.

 When Watson was first arrested, he was held in a naval shipyard in Miami.
 Later, after authorities transported Watson to the county jail in Miami to await his trial for murder, they discovered an iron bar and two hidden razors on his person.